Jopp-gh/Obsidian-Dune84/README.md

 - desktop: to check the status menu, hover over the bottom-right corner
 - phone: easy accessible and readable find-and-replace dialog
 - minor changes to quickly access navigation buttons
+- New Find & replace buttons supported: LP as well as RV (phone, desktop)
+- Profile picture - personalize your vault (phone and desktop)

 ### Supported Plugins